nicolas-sabbatini/nicolas-sabbatini/README.md

 # Hi!
 I'm Nico 👋.
 > He / Him

+## About me:
 I'm a fullstack developer from :argentina: Argentina :argentina: currently working at [@SantexGroup](https://github.com/SantexGroup).

-## About me:
 I'm a highly enthusiastic developer, I love to code and explore new ideas.
 In my free time I like to swim and go on walks.
 I have a great interest in ML, cellular automatas, emerging behaviors, and creative coding.

 ## Fun fact:
   - I am a 🐶 dogs 🐶 person.
-(I would love to have one, but my apartment contract forbid it)
+(I would love to have one, but my apartment contract prohibits it)
   - My favorite programming language is 🦀 Rust 🦀.
-  - I am an NVIM user. (you can find all may configuration in my dot files repo)
+  - I am an NVIM user. (you can find all my configurations in my dotfiles repo)
-  - I am obsessed whit trying note taking apps.
+  - I am obsessed whit trying note-taking apps.
+  - I am currently in a crisis about my favorite hot beverage, between 🧉 MATE 🧉 o ☕ COFFEE ☕.

 ## How to reach me:
   - [![Linkedin Badge](https://img.shields.io/badge/-Linkedin-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/nicolas-cesar-sabbatini-vrech-94a1b0163/)](https://www.linkedin.com/in/nicolas-cesar-sabbatini-vrech-94a1b0163/)